dotnet/docs/docs/csharp/whats-new/tutorials/ranges-indexes.md

 :::code language="csharp" source="../../../../samples/snippets/csharp/tutorials/RangesIndexes/IndicesAndRanges.cs" id="ImplicitRangeOperatorConversion":::

 > [!IMPORTANT]
-> Implicit conversions from <xref:System.Int32> to <xref:System.Index> will throw the <xref:System.ArgumentOutOfRangeException> when the value is negative.
-Likewise, the `Index` constructor will throw `ArgumentOutOfRangeException` when the `value` parameter is negative.
+> Implicit conversions from <xref:System.Int32> to <xref:System.Index> throw an <xref:System.ArgumentOutOfRangeException> when the value is negative.
+Likewise, the `Index` constructor throws an `ArgumentOutOfRangeException` when the `value` parameter is negative.

 ## Type support for indices and ranges